overturetool/overturetool.github.io/publications/PlannedPublications.md

 ## In preparation

-- Toward a Well-Founded Code Generator with a Focus on Object Orientation Semantics, Victor Bandur Kenneth Lausdahl and Miran Hasanagic
+- Toward a Well-Founded Code Generator with a Focus on Object Orientation Semantics, Victor Bandur, Kenneth Lausdahl, Peter W. V. Tran-Jørgensen and Miran Hasanagic
 - Transformation of a Formal Model to a Distributed Setting with Code Generation and Validation.
 Miran Hasanagic, Peter W. V. Tran-Jørgensen, René Nilsson, Luis Diogo Couto and Peter Gorm Larsen, to be submitted for the Software - Practice and Experience journal
 -   Integrating Real System Components in Model-Based Development, Luis Diogo Couto and Peter W. V. Tran-Jørgensen, to be submitted to IFM